-One of the key challenges for hydrogen ICE is to get efficiency and performance at least aligned to state-of-the-art "conventional" ICE (see past projects such as HyICE), targeting peak efficiencies around 50%; once the challenges are addressed, this technology offers a cost-effective solution for decarbonization of the transport sector, thus being attractive for customers.
+One of the key challenges for hydrogen I CE is to get efficiency and performance at least aligned to state-of-the-art, "conventional" ICE (see past projects such as HyICE), targeting peak efficiencies around 50%.
+Of course, pollutant emissions of the hydrogen ICE have to comply with all emissions legislations globally.
 The scope is to:

-- Develop solutions to maximize efficiency (targeting to be at least close to state-of-theart conventional ICE, and as close as possible to FC), performance and durability for LD and HD / long distance / inter-urban application, being complementary to other zero tailpipe emission technologies whilst minimizing TCO and enhancing customer experience.
-Light vehicles, mainly in the heavier segments (e.g. SUVs and LCV), could be also of interest as a second stream, if the cost of H2 goes down significantly in the next years. - 7 Focus on close to zero pollutants (like NO_x, unburned hydrogen and nanoparticles). - Develop, in parallel, solutions for retrofitting engines to accelerate decarbonization of existing fleets. - → Get advantages through reusing existing footprints and skills, with positive LCA (production and recycle), for a short time to market. - 7 To further increase efficiency, develop energy recovery from heat and other sources. - 7 Develop improved materials and design to overcome durability concerns. - Integrate with innovative hybridization/electrification architectures to get the overall efficiency as close as possible to FC hybrid vehicle architectures. - 7 Develop new, enhanced control strategies focused on fuel efficiency and performance. - 7 Understand and resolve all the possible risks related to hydrogen combustion and costs, to guarantee the safety.
+- Develop solutions to maximise efficiency (targeting to be at least close to state-of-the-art conventional ICE, and as close as possible to FC), performance and durability for LD and HD / long-distance / inter-urban applications, being complementary to other zero tailpipe emission technologies whilst minimising TCO and enhancing customer experience.
+Light vehicles, mainly in the heavier segments (e.g. SUVs and LCVs), could be also of interest as a second stream, if the cost of H2 goes down significantly in the next years. - 7 Focus on close to zero pollutants (such as NO_x, unburned hydrogen and nanoparticles). - Develop, in parallel, solutions for retrofitting engines to accelerate decarbonisation of existing fleets. - Get advantages through reusing existing resources and capabilities with a resulting favourable LCA (production and recycle) for a short time to market. - 7 To further increase efficiency, develop energy recovery from heat and other sources. - 7 Develop improved materials and design to overcome durability concerns. - Integrate with innovative hybridisation/electrification architectures to get the overall efficiency as close as possible to FC hybrid vehicle architectures. - 7 Develop new, enhanced control strategies focused on fuel efficiency and performance.

-A second usage stream would also benefit the deployment of hydrogen refilling infrastructure.
+- Understand and resolve all the possible risks related to hydrogen combustion and costs, to guarantee safety. - A second usage stream would also benefit the deployment of hydrogen refilling infrastructure.

-PHEV (also with e-fuels and H_2)
+PHEV (also with e-fuels or H_2) (not considered a priority for R&I by EC)